feedly/python-api-client/README.md

 ...
 ```

 Take note of the `StreamOptions` class.
-There is an important `max_count` property
+There are important `max_count` and `count`
-that limits the total number of articles streamed.
-To download all items, something
+properties that control streaming.
+To download all items, something like this could
-like this could be done
+be done:

 ```
 opts = StreamOptions(max_count=sys.maxsize) # down all items that exist